Garnik645/SPLab-Repo/README.md

-SPLab_Repo
 Repository created for SPLab lesson 1 assignments,
-It contains shell scripts, and cmake files
+It contains shell scripts and cmake files